MoodMonitor/MoodMonitor/README.md

 # MoodMonitor

 An amateur Mood Tracker application, written in Python using module Kivy.
+The main goal of the project is to improve programming skills.

+### About App

-The application is designed to encourage the user to think about how his day had passe.
+The application aims to encourage reflection about the past day.
+The application collects user moods and helps to analyze them using graphs and diagrams.
+What make application difference

 *This text will be italic*
  _This will also be italic_

  **This text will be bold**